 Researchers are studying and experimenting with new types of medications and vaccines that may reduce the effects of alcohol so that people are less likely to binge drink.
-Anti-alcohol drugs like Revia and Vivitrol are showing potential as an effective treatment for alcoholism.
+Anti-alcohol drugs like Revia and Vivitrol are showing potential as an effective treatment for alcoholism and symptoms of alcoholism.

 2. Using Technology for Treatment

-Studies are now revealing that the use of digital tools can be helpful in alcoholism recovery such as online support groups, recovery apps and internet-based interventions.
+Studies are now revealing that the use of digital tools can be helpful in alcoholism recoveries such as online support groups, recovery apps, and internet-based interventions.
 Technology can provide a useful supplement to regular treatment for addiction.

 3. Health and Alcohol Consumption